Uniform MCP server

 You can head over to the AI rules guide to learn how to use AI rules to enhance your dev experience.

-After making structural changes through the MCP Server, use the sync command to ensure your local project files stay up to date.
+After making structural changes through the MCP server, use the sync command to ensure your local project files stay up to date.
 Our AI rules provide instructions on maintaining regular synchronization.

 Once you have synced your project, you should regularly commit your exported Uniform files to Git.
 This will give you a clear history of updates over time and make it easy to roll back changes if needed.